queenie2002/Chatsystem_transfer/README.md

-#ChatSystem Project
+ChatSystem Project

-#Overview
+Overview
-Creation of a decentralised chat system where
-    - within the company each employee is assigned its own machine, with a fixed IP address
-    - all machines of the company are on the same local network
+The ChatSystem project aims to create a decentralized chat system for a company, where each employee is assigned their own machine with a fixed IP address.
+All machines in the company are on the same local network.

-#Current Progress
+Current Progress
-Finished phase 1 : contact discovery with the following features
+Phase 1: Contact Discovery
+In this phase, we have successfully implemented the following features:

-   - scanning the network and retrieving the ID and nickname of online users
+Scanning the network and retrieving the ID and nickname of online users.
-   - communication of chosen pseudo to peers
+Communicating chosen pseudonyms to peers.
-   - maintenance of a list of connected users
+Maintenance of a list of connected users.

-#Used for the project
+Technologies Used
-    - Java 17
+Java 17
-    - Maven 3.9.5
+Maven 3.9.5
-    - IntelliJ IDEA
+IntelliJ IDEA

-#Instructions on how to compile and run
+Instructions on How to Compile and Run
+Compile:
+mvn compile
-    - mvn compile (compiles all classes in the project)
+This command compiles all classes in the project.

+Package:
+mvn package
-    - mvn package (compiles all classes of the project and produces a single jar file in the target directory)
+This command compiles all classes of the project and produces a single JAR file in the target directory.

+Run:
-    - java -cp target/chatSystem-1.0-SNAPSHOT.jar run.MainClass
+java -cp target/chatSystem-1.0-SNAPSHOT.jar run.MainClass